Thinking one wrong tenant notice won’t matter? Think again.

 Request a Service →Key Takeaways

-- 30-Day Notice is required for ending month-to-month tenancies under Oklahoma law (41 OK Stat § 41-111(A)).
+- 30-Day Notice is required for ending month-to-month tenancies under Oklahoma law (41 OK Stat § 41-111(A)), and must specify the move out date.

 - 5-Day Notice to Quit applies for non-payment of rent; tenant must pay or vacate.